grimarch/vault-cloud-infra/README.md

    ```

 1. Follow the instructions to set an appropriate `VAULT_ADDR` environment variable, and login to Vault with the initial root token value.

+> **⚠️ NOTE for Cloud Deployment**: The above instructions are for local Docker setup.
+For DigitalOcean cloud deployment, follow the TLS Security instructions provided by the deployment script, which include setting up `/etc/hosts` mapping for proper certificate validation.

 ## Notes